mataiscat/STAT301-1-final-project/EDA/README.md

-## Finding 1: Age and Gender Perference on Travel Destination
+## Finding 1: Age and Gender Preference on Travel Destination

 Both old and young users have approximately 50% of booking with a slightly higher proportion for young users ~55%, but this difference has not been tested for significance.
 Both male and female users have approximately the same percentage of booking and not booking (~50%).
 Notably, there are a lower proportion of user booking for those with no age or gender information.